st3v3nmw/obsidian-spaced-repetition/README.md

 - Refactor code
 - Help & documentation
+- After the official API provides a mechanism:
   - Use PageRank for node size
-- Dealing with large vaults for the 1st time
-  - Distribute existing notes over N days for 1st time review